 Verizon strike tensions heighten on Day 2

-NEW YORK (Reuters) - The second day of a strike by Verizon workers turned ugly after unions accused managers of injuring three workers while driving past picket lines, and the phone giant complained of a spike in network sabotage cases.
+NEW YORK (Reuters) - The second day of a strike by Verizon workers turned ugly after union representatives accused managers of injuring three workers while driving past picket lines, and the phone giant complained of a spike in network sabotage cases.

 The talks resumed on Monday.
 But the situation outside the negotiation room took a hostile turn.

-Verizon said in a statement that some picketing workers were unlawfully blocking Verizon managers' access to work centers.
+Verizon complained of network sabotage cases in the same statement where it said some picketing workers were unlawfully blocking Verizon managers' access to work centers.